Dualit's top tips for a successful barbecue:

 - Fed-up of hot dogs?
 Jazz things up a little by cooking continental sausages such as Merguez or chorizo on skewers mixed with cubes of cheese.

 - Fish and shellfish take on a new level of taste when barbecued.
 One of our favourites is scallops wrapped in pancetta and skewered with a sprig of rosemary - delicious as a starter.

 - Rather than standard shop-bought fare, try making your own burgers.
 Add ingredients for extra flavour such as red onion, peppers, garlic and bacon, different varieties of cheese, chopped herbs and spices.Our recipe for Beef Burgers with Mint and Parsley is a simple one to try.

 - Barbecues don't have to be all about meat.
 Try kebabs made up with chunks of halloumi, whole mushrooms, peppers and courgettes, or vegetables with Mexican inspired spices

-- Baked potatoes are a popular accompaniment; they are best cooked wrapped in foil and placed next to the charcoal rather than on top of.
+- Baked potatoes and sweet potatoes are a popular accompaniment; they are best cooked wrapped in foil and placed next to the charcoal rather than on top of.

 - Don't forget the drinks!